 This post was a little harder to write than some of the others just because it almost feels embarrassing to admit.

-I mean, I could talk to you about breastfeeding struggles, and tearing during the birthing process, and uncomfortable weight gain, but being constantly annoyed at my husband after we had our baby?
+I mean, I could talk to you about all kinds of difficulties new moms work through, such as breastfeeding struggles, and tearing during the birthing process, and uncomfortable weight gain, but being constantly annoyed at my husband after we had our baby?

 About how hard marriage can be when a new little one overturns your home and your life?